Joseph Rykwert: Works

-Throughout his career Rykwert has been preoccupied with the work of the Renaissance architect Leon Battista Alberti.
+Throughout his career Rykwert had been preoccupied with the work of the Renaissance architect Leon Battista Alberti.
 In 1955 Rykwert published an annotated edition of Leoni's 1756 translation of Alberti's treatise, entitled The Ten Books of Architecture, by L.B.
 Alberti, and this was followed in 1989 with a new translation from Latin, entitled On the Art of Building in Ten Books (published with Robert Tavernor and Neil Leach).
 In 1994 Rykwert co-curated (with Robert Tavernor and Anne Rykwert) an international exhibition on Alberti's work, held at the Palazzo Te in Mantua.
 Alberti's overlapping interest in architectural theory and practice, and his conception of the architect as a philosopher and student of many arts, led Rykwert to identify him as representing the model architect for an age where the role of the designer is in danger of being reduced to that of a businessman or technocrat.
 The conception of architecture as a product of inter-related disciplines and as a sister to other visual arts informs Rykwert's latest book, The Judicious Eye: Architecture Against the Other Arts, published in 2008.

-Joseph Rykwert married his second wife, Anne, during his time in Essex, and she has been a collaborator on notable works including the international Alberti exhibition and a book on the Adam brothers.
+Joseph Rykwert married his second wife, Anne, during his time in Essex, and she was a collaborator on notable works including the international Alberti exhibition and a book on the Adam brothers.
 Rykwert’s teaching has influenced several generations of architects and historians.
 Sir James Stirling commented on The First Moderns, for example, that it was: ‘An erudite lead into my favourite period (early nineteenth century) with amazing revelations on the architectural heroes of the time.’
-Many of Rykwert’s former pupils have gone on to have significant careers in their own right, such as Daniel Libeskind, Shams Naga, Eric Parry, Alberto Pérez-Gómez, Mohsen Mostafavi, Robert Tavernor, Vaughan Hart and David Leatherbarrow.
+Many of Rykwert’s former pupils have gone on to have significant careers in their own right, such as Daniel Libeskind, Shams Naga, Eric Parry, Alberto Pérez-Gómez, Mohsen Mostafavi, Robert Tavernor, Vaughan Hart, John Macarthur, and David Leatherbarrow.
 Many university departments of architecture in the United Kingdom or America employ members of staff who were taught by Rykwert.

-Unlike many architectural historians before him, Joseph Rykwert has not been concerned with architectural style or the classical language per se, but rather with the meaning of a particular design that should always find its own appropriate expression.
-Throughout his work he has been concerned with professional architectural practice as much as with history and theory, and with the ways in which buildings are actually designed and made.
+Unlike many architectural historians before him, Joseph Rykwert had not been concerned with architectural style or the classical language per se, but rather with the meaning of a particular design that should always find its own appropriate expression.
+Throughout his work he had been concerned with professional architectural practice as much as with history and theory, and with the ways in which buildings are actually designed and made.